OussamaBaOu/alx-system_engineering-devops/README.md

-the basics, perms and of shell
+The basics, perms and redirections of shell